YaboiET/unitalk_bitrix24/API_NOTES.md

 * **Configuration Flexibility:** Provide configuration options for customization

 * **Performance Optimization:** Utilize batch requests, caching, and asynchronous processing.

+**Dynamic Agent Assignment:**
+    * **Data Structure:** Define a suitable data structure (e.g., JSON object, database table) to store the dynamic mapping between Unitalk users/extensions, Bitrix24 queues, and assigned agents
+    * **Update Mechanism:** Implement a mechanism to update this mapping dynamically, either through user configuration within the integration or based on predefined rules or events
+    * **Status Synchronization:** When processing Unitalk webhook events or polling the `/users/getStatus` endpoint, use the dynamic mapping to identify the relevant Bitrix24 queue and agents and update their statuses accordingly

 ### Additional Technical Considerations
 * **Field Type Considerations:**